rdwj/FIPS-Chat/DEPLOYMENT.md

-# OpenShift Deployment Guide
+# FIPS Chat Container Deployment Guide

 This guide covers deploying FIPS Chat to OpenShift with FIPS compliance.

+**⚠️ MANDATORY: This application MUST be deployed as a container for FIPS compliance.
+Direct Python execution or local development approaches are not supported in production environments.**

 ## Prerequisites

 - OpenShift 4.8+ cluster with FIPS mode enabled
-- Podman for local testing
+- Podman for container building and testing
 - `oc` CLI tool configured for your cluster
-- Access to a container registry
+- Access to a container registry (Quay.io, Docker Hub, or internal registry)
 - Ollama service deployed in the same namespace (or accessible via network)

 ## FIPS Compliance